cosinekitty/astronomy/source/js/README.md

 <a name="Constellation"></a>

 ## Constellation(ra, dec) ⇒ [<code>ConstellationInfo</code>](#ConstellationInfo)
-Determines the constellation that contains the given point in the sky.

-Given J2000 equatorial (EQJ) coordinates of a point in the sky, determines the constellation that contains that point.

 **Kind**: global function
 **Returns**: [<code>ConstellationInfo</code>](#ConstellationInfo) - An object that contains the 3-letter abbreviation and full name
      of the constellation that contains the given (ra,dec), along with the converted B1875 (ra,dec) for that point.
+**Brief**: Determines the constellation that contains the given point in the sky.

+Given J2000 equatorial (EQJ) coordinates of a point in the sky, determines the constellation that contains that point.

 | Param | Type | Description |
 | --- | --- | --- |